MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

     You have manually entered data into the table using the storage browser interface.
 In a real scenario, application developers can use the Azure Storage Table API to build applications that read and write values to tables, making it a cost effective and scalable solution for NoSQL storage.

+## Clean up

-> _**Tip**: If you've finished exploring Azure Storage, you can delete the resource group that you created in this exercise.
-Deleting the resource group is the quickest way to avoid ongoing charges by removing every resource you created in one action._
+When you've finished exploring Azure Storage, you should delete the resources you created so you don't incur any further costs.

+1. In the Azure portal, navigate to the **resource group** you created at the start of the lab (for example, `dp900-lab-rg`).

+1. Select **Delete resource group**, confirm the deletion by entering the resource group name, and select **Delete**.

+    > _**Tip:** Deleting the resource group removes the storage account and everything inside it in a single step.
+This is the quickest way to make sure nothing is left running and costing money._

+In this lab, you created an Azure Storage account and explored blob storage, Data Lake Storage Gen2, Azure Files, and Azure Tables.
+You've now seen the main ways Azure stores non-relational data!